Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Sparse Estimation of the VARMA

-\section{Sparse estimation of the VARMA}
+\section{Sparse Estimation of the VARMA}

-We estimate and determine the degree of parsimony of VARMA parameters in an optimization-based, data-driven way by the use of convex regularizers.
-Since the $\text{VARMA}_d(p,q)$ of equation \eqref{VARMA} cannot be directly estimated as it contains the unobservable (latent) lagged errors ${ a}_{t-1}, \ldots, { a}_{t-q}$, we proceed in two phases, in the spirit of \cite{Spliid83, Dufour14}, and references therein.
-In Phase I, we approximate these unobservable errors.
-In Phase II, we estimate the VARMA with the approximated lagged errors instead of the unobservable lagged errors.
+We estimate and determine the degree of parsimony of VARMA parameters by the use of convex regularizers.
+Since the $\text{VARMA}_d(p,q)$ of Equation \eqref{VARMA} cannot be directly estimated as it contains the unobservable (latent) lagged errors, we proceed in two phases, in the spirit of \cite{Spliid83, Dufour14}, and references therein.
+In Phase-I, we approximate these unobservable errors.
+In Phase-II, we estimate the VARMA with the approximated lagged errors.